DED-EDU/celestia-long-term-data-storage-mvp/README.md

 Using Web3.Storage, all artifacts (videos and comments) are stored on IPFS and Filecoin -- the ids and votes / reputation are stored within our ```LearningSession.sol``` contract.
 Due to this, the user will require their own Web3.Storage API key.

+As mentioned beforethis application leverages the ethers.js library as an interface for interfacing with the smart contract on the blockchain.

 ###### Navigating through this repository